 Modular ThM Program

 The modular Master of Theology (ThM) program is structured to allow Covenant Seminary MDiv alumni in full-time ministry, or otherwise unable to study in residency, to pursue a ThM from a distance.
-Students in this program are able to complete the degree through a combination of intensive week-long on-campus residencies and adviser-guided independent studie.
+Students in this program are able to complete the degree through a combination of intensive week-long on-campus residencies and adviser-guided independent studies.

 Students in the Exegetical Theology track must complete 12 hours of the ThM program through on-campus, week-long, intensive seminars.
 The remaining 18 hours can be completed off-campus through a combination of adviser-guided independent studies (12 hours) and a thesis (6 hours).
 Students in the Biblical and Pastoral Theology track must complete 15 hours of the ThM program through on-campus, weekend or week-long intensive seminars.
 (This will normally include nine hours of Practical Theology credits.)
 The remaining 15 hours can be completed off campus through a combination of adviser-guided independent studies (12 hours) and a contextualized writing project ( 3 hours).